LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README_INGRESS_SUBDOMAIN.md

 ### Deploy via Ingress on IBM Cloud

 On IBM Cloud, an ingress controller is automatically installed in the kubernetes cluster and a load balancer is attached to it.
-You will need to identify the ingress subdomain.
+In order to identify the ingress subdomain simply run:

-1. Run `ibmcloud ks cluster get --cluster <<CLUSTER_NAME_OR_ID>>`.
+1. `ibmcloud ks cluster get --cluster <<CLUSTER_NAME_OR_ID>>`.
-1. Update `ibm-ingress-enabled-values.yaml` and replace `<<INGRESS_SUBDOMAIN>>` with the `Ingress Subdomain` value from the prior step.
-1. Deploy the helm chart using the updated yaml: `helm install ingestion . -f ibm-ingress-enabled-values.yaml`.

-Once the chart deploys, you will see a list of valid URL's to access the various ingresses available.
+This will return to you a list of information including the ingress subdomain for your cluster.

 ### Deploy via Ingress on Azure

 On Azure, an ingress controller is automatically installed in the kubernetes cluster without any extra steps.
 You will need to add a DNS Zone to expose the ingress controller via a domain name.

 1. In the Azure portal, create a [DNS Zone](http://portal.azure.com/#create/Microsoft.DnsZone).
-1. Once created, the generated name of the DNS Zone (i.e. "1234567890.centralus.aksapp.io") will be used to replace `<<INGRESS_SUBDOMAIN>>` in `azure-ingress-enabled-values.yaml`.
+1. Once created, the generated name of the DNS Zone (i.e. "1234567890.centralus.aksapp.io") will be used as your ingress subdomain in the Clinical Ingestion helm chart.
-1. Deploy the helm chart using the updated yaml: `helm install ingestion . -f azure-ingress-enabled-values.yaml`

-Once the chart deploys, you will see a list of valid URL's to access the various ingresses available.

 ### Deploy via Ingress on AWS